Space Explorer Web App

 Sufficient licensing for mapped square footage is required.

-Webex Desk & Phone Series devices need at minimum Spaces ADVANTAGE (ACT or UNLIMITED) in a current production environment. (roadmap capability – Phase 2 EFT in June 2025 – signup here: https://spaces.cisco.com/cisco-spaces-beta/ )
+Webex Desk & Phone Series devices need at minimum Spaces ADVANTAGE (ACT or UNLIMITED) in a current production environment before GA. (roadmap capability – Phase 2 EFT in November 2025 – signup here: https://spaces.cisco.com/cisco-spaces-beta/ )

-SPACES-C-PRM (Spaces Premier for Collaboration & Wireless) license is needed to access the Space Explorer Web App for desk booking when this product moves to Limited Availability (LA) followed by General Availability (GA).
+SPACES-PRM (Spaces Premier for Wireless) license is required to access the Space Explorer Web App for desk booking.

 Mapping & Desk Identification